Water

 With wastewater, the overriding consideration is building users’ health and safety.

-Most buildings will connect to a town or city sewerage system.
+Most buildings will connect to a town or city sewerage system – where a sewerage system is available, connecting to it is compulsory under Building Code clause G13 Foul water.
 However, there are options for on-site disposal that can be used when there is no mains sewerage available.
-Some wastewater can also be recycled to reduce building water use.
+Some wastewater can also be recycled for use in garden irrigation or (with appropriate filtration and treatment) toilet flushing or other purposes.

 In this section, we describe best practice options for installing standard wastewater systems.
 We also describe other options such as greywater recycling.